vboyev-MSFT/defender-docs/defender-endpoint/live-response.md

 ## Supported output pipes

 Live response supports output piping to CLI and file.
 CLI is the default output behavior.
-You can pipe the output to a file using the following command: [command] > [filename].txt.
+You can pipe the output to a file using the following command: `[command] > [filename].txt`.

 Example: